Trump calls for 'immediate ceasefire' in Ukraine after meeting Zelensky in Paris - ExBulletin

 Trump calls for 'immediate ceasefire' in Ukraine after meeting Zelensky in Paris

-kyiv, Ukraine — U.S. President-elect Donald Trump called for an immediate ceasefire in Ukraine on Sunday, shortly after a meeting in Paris with French and Ukrainian leaders, saying kyiv would like to reach a deal to end the war more than 1,000 days old. .
+US President-elect Donald Trump called for an immediate ceasefire in Ukraine on Sunday, shortly after a meeting in Paris with French and Ukrainian leaders, saying kyiv “would like to make a deal” to end this escalating war. of 1,000 days.

-Trump's remarks came after a meeting Saturday with Ukrainian President Volodymyr Zelenskyy and his French counterpart Emmanuel Macron, which Zelenskyy later described as constructive.
+Trump's remarks came after a meeting Saturday with Ukrainian President Volodymyr Zelenskyy and his French counterpart Emmanuel Macron, which Zelenskyy later called “constructive.”

-Speaking to reporters later in the day, Zelensky insisted that any peace deal should be reserved for the Ukrainians, so that Russia and Putin or any other aggressors would not have the opportunity to return.
+Speaking to reporters later in the day, Zelensky insisted that any peace deal “should be fair” to Ukrainians, “so that Russia and Putin or any other aggressors do not have the opportunity to return “.

 In another social media update on Sunday, Zelensky claimed that kyiv had so far lost 43,000 troops since the full invasion of Moscow on February 24, 2022, while another 370,000 had been injured.